First UK coal mine in decades approved

 Planning authorities reviewed the original decision and sent a report to the secretary of state of communities to review and make a final judgement.

-A letter outlining the decision said Communities Secretary Michael Gove agreed with the planning inspector's recommendation to approve the mine.
+A letter outlining the decision said Mr Gove - the communities and levelling-up secretary - agreed with the planning inspector's recommendation to approve the mine.

 The letter says Mr Gove was "satisfied that there is currently a UK and European market for the coal".

-The secretary of state agrees with the assessment that the effects of the development on carbon emissions "would be relatively neutral and not significant".
+The secretary of state agrees with the assessment that the effects of the development on carbon emissions "would be relatively neutral and not significant", the letter says.

+The department for Levelling Up, Housing and Communities said the decision was consistent with the government's policies on curbing carbon emissions.

+But opposition parties and environmental groups condemned the decision as harmful for the climate and the UK's transition to a greener economy.

 The decision could expose divisions within the Conservative Party, whose greener MPs have spoken out against the plans.